teachyourselfcoding/tp/docs/team/acyang97.md

 ## Overview
 **DueQuest** is an application which helps NUS students manage their schedule in the semester as well as tasks related to their modules that they are taking.
+Our design of the DueQuest is such that it is specific for AY 2020/2021 Semester 2

 ## Summary of Contributions